Born That Way

-Born That Way is the second studio album, and third overall album, by the American country music band Boy Howdy.
+Born That Way is the second and final studio album, and third overall album, by the American country music band Boy Howdy.
 Their final album before disbanding, it was issued in 1995 via Curb Records.
 It includes the singles "True to His Word", "Bigger Fish to Fry", "She Can't Love You" and "Field of Dreams".
 Although "True to His Word" peaked at number 23 on the U.S. country charts, the other three singles all missed Top 40.